Is a formal specification complete ?

 One might define a 'complete specification' as one that describes all observable behaviours.
 Such a specification does not restrict or prescribe the internal implementation in black box terms since this is not observable.

-When evaluating an assertion-based test program for an IP block, we can compute assertion coverage in many ways: e.g. What percentage of rule disjuncts held as dominators (on their own) ?
+When evaluating an assertion-based test program for an IP block, we can think of various, ad hoc, coverage metrics: e.g. What percentage of rule disjuncts (terms that are ORed) held as dominators (a term that makes the disjunction hold) on their own (without any other term in that disjunction holding) ?

-Or, e.g. What (inverse log) percentage of reachable state space was spanned?
+Or, e.g. What percentage of reachable state space was spanned?